Single stocks#

 • The starting point for EquityUniverseFilter is defined as a stock index, which then can be filtered by a number of different metrics, such as fundamental data.

-• The starting point for SigMaster is all securities available at a given point in time.
+• The starting point for SIGMaster is all securities available at a given point in time.

-Learning more: Example notebooks
+Learn more: Example notebooks

 Set up your environment using the following three steps: